crazyhottommy/scRNAseq-analysis-notes/README.md

 ### Allele specific scRNAseq
 * [scBASE](https://github.com/churchill-lab/scBASE) A set of tools for quantitation of allele-specific expression from scRNA-Seq data
 * [paper: Genomic encoding of transcriptional burst kinetics](https://www.nature.com/articles/s41586-018-0836-1)
+* [paper: Multi-omics profiling of mouse gastrulation at single-cell resolution](https://www.nature.com/articles/s41586-019-1825-8) Here we describe a single-cell multi-omics map of chromatin accessibility, DNA methylation and RNA expression during the onset of gastrulation in mouse embryos.

 ### pseudotemporal modelling